Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 [edit]There are different philosophies about packing.
 Those looking seriously at backpacking of multi-day hikes will be most concerned about the weight, reliability and versatility of items to pack.
 Other more casual hikers may re-purpose everyday items or carry additional weight in order to increase their comfort.

-There is also the lightweight school versus the traditional school.
-Ultra-light equipment allows longer daily distances, while often being quite costly (and thus well-represented among sponsored travel blogs).
-Some of the traditionalists may just not want to spend on an extra set of equipment when what they have at home suffices, while others may want to avoid using high-tech in the natural environment.
+A heavy pack will slow you down, so be thoughtful in what you decide to carry with you.
+Ultra-light equipment allows longer daily distances by making tradeoffs on comfort, durability and oftentimes budget (making it well-represented among sponsored travel blogs).
+Some traditionalists may just not want to spend on an extra set of equipment when what they have at home suffices, while others may want to avoid using high-tech in the natural environment.

 Remember that if you don't know how to use an item, it will just be dead weight in your pack.
 Learn how to use safety-essential items like a map and compass in a safe location before needing to rely on them in the hills.
 Many of the items below can also be shared between your party – you probably don't all need to carry a first aid kit, as long as you have one or two between you.